-While shared hosting is always managed (albeit without many of the services that are associated with managed plans), VPS and dedicated hosting come in two flavors: Managed or Unmanaged.
+Now we have compared three different hosting tiers: shared hosting vs. VPS vs. dedicated hosting.
+But, there are actually five options here for you to choose from.
+While shared hosting is always managed (albeit without many of the services that are associated with managed plans), VPS and dedicated hosting come in two flavors: Managed or unmanaged.
 This effectively doubles your options.

 Try not to underestimate managed solutions.
-Most Managed Hosting solutions come with a more robust support structure.
-The cheaper Shared Hosting plans will typically offer basic technical support, but not much above and beyond that.
+Most managed hosting solutions solutions come with a more robust support structure.
+The cheaper shared hosting plans will typically offer basic technical support, but not much above and beyond that.
 There is immense value in having access to a full team of experts, like The Most Helpful Humans In Hosting™, who have specifically tuned your server for the idiosyncrasies of hosting and securing your clients’ websites.